hummingbot/hummingbot-site/docs/global-configs/paper-trade.md

     - gate_io
     - ftx
 ```

+In the Hummingbot client, ftx_paper_trade should now be available when you select an exchange:

+Enter your maker spot connector >>> ftx_paper_trade

 ## Enabling and Disabling

 Paper trading can be enabled when creating a strategy and choosing an exchange when prompted `Enter your maker spot connector` during the creation of the strategy.